On electroweak baryogenesis in the littlest Higgs model with T parity

 Our calculations are based on the existence of two independent $SU(2)$ gauge sectors for the \textit{T}-odd and the \textit{T}-even particles as verified by our calculation in section 3 and SM-like anomalies in the corresponding fermionic sectors.
 Such anomalies have not yet been investigated so far within the LHT.
-On the other hand, leptogenesis has been studied recenlty in ${L^2}$HM [30] and in other little Higgs models [31].
+On the other hand, leptogenesis has been studied recenlty in ${L^2}$HM [46] and in other little Higgs models [47-49].
 Thus, there is scope to obtain baryogenesis via leptogenesis in these models.
 We must note here that, as we are dealing with an inverted phase transition, the nature of the bubbles must be different from what they are in the SM.
 Specifically, the bubbles are expected to shrink and ultimately disappear at the time of the cross-over, leaving a net baryon number in the broken phase.
 However, the detailed dynamics of such bubbles is yet to be studied and outside the scope of the present paper.

 In conclusion, in the present work we have explored the possibility of electroweak baryogenesis in the LHT model.
 This is the first work on electroweak baryogenesis in a model where inverse phase transition occurs and has thus new features in it.
 Nonetheless, we can get a clear picture of baryogenesis in the new scenario.
 We find that the \textit{T}-odd gauge bosons play crucial role in checking the washout.
-Discovery of these new particles is expected in the Large Hadron Collider and the future International Linear Collider experiments, for which the production cross sections have been estimated [32, 33].
+Discovery of these new particles is expected in the Large Hadron Collider and the future International Linear Collider experiments, for which the production cross sections have been estimated [50-52].